Events & Resources

 At least one lane in each direction will be maintained throughout most of the construction process.
 However, construction plans will include completely closing portions of the road for a period of time in consideration of traveler safety and efficiency for the construction crew.
 More information will be provided to adjacent landowners, businesses, and members of the general public prior to the start of any closures.
 The map on the front page details anticipated closures and dates.

-Residents may notice an increase in noise during daylight hours throughout the course of construction.
-Rock blasting and drilling will occur within the project limits, with the potential for work to be completed overnight.
-Notice will be provided to adjacent residents prior to overnight rock blasting or drilling in the form of a letter, email, or phone call.
+Residents may notice an increase in noise during both the daylight and evening hours throughout the course of construction.
+Rock blasting and drilling will occur within the project limits, with some work being performed overnight.

-Pactola Reservoir South Boat Ramp: Through the duration of construction in 2024, 2025, and 2026, access to the south boat ramp will not be impacted.
+Pactola Reservoir South Boat Ramp: In 2025 and 2026, the south boat ramp will be fully accessible.

-Veteran's Point Trail: Veteran’s Point Trail will be accessible through the duration of construction.
-During Phase 1 construction (2024), Veteran’s Point Trail can be accessed from the south.
-During Phase 2 construction (2025 and 2026), Veteran’s Point Trail can be accessed from the north.
+Veteran's Point Trail*: Veteran's Point Trail will be accessible throughout the duration of construction.
+During Phase 2 construction (2025 and 2026), Veteran's Point Trail can be accessed from the north.
+During rock blasts, the parking lot for Veteran's Point Trail will be closed for 1-2 hours.

 The entire project is anticipated to cost a total of approximately $72 million.